ailich/USF_dissertation_template/README.md

 # What is this repository for?

-This repository contains files to provide an Rmarkdown document that is (hopefully) consistent with the University of South Florida ETD thesis/dissertation formatting guidelines.
+This repository contains files to render Rmarkdown documents into a PDF that is (hopefully) consistent with the University of South Florida ETD thesis/dissertation formatting guidelines.

 **NOTE: THIS HAS NOT BEEN TESTED YET ON A REAL DISSERTATION.**

 # How can I use this?

 You can use this by cloning/downloading this repository.
-When using this I highly recommend using an RProject with version control and Rstudio \>= 1.4 so that you have the visual markdown editor and built in citations.You also must install `bookdown`, `knitr`, and `kableExtra` packages.
+When using this I highly recommend using an RProject with version control and Rstudio \>= 1.4 so that you have the [visual markdown editor](https://rstudio.github.io/visual-markdown-editing/#/) with built in citation capabilities.

+## Packages and Dependencies
+You must install `bookdown`, `knitr`, `rmarkdown`, and `kableExtra` R packages.
+Additionally, you must have a LaTex distribution installed.
+You can install a lightweight distribution of LaTeX from R using the code `install.packages("tinytex")` and then `tinytex::install_tinytex()`.
+Also you can check if you have already have this with `tinytex::is_tinytex().` Alternatively you could also install a different LaTeX distribution on your computer such as [MiKTeX](https://miktex.org/) which is popular for Windows users.

 # Bookdown Project Structure